 This year’s report indicates that consolidation of customer service functionality is redefining the CRM CEC.
 Artificial intelligence and increased investment in digital engagement are top priorities on vendors’ roadmaps.
 Customer service and support organizations must deliver consistent, effortless, intelligent, and personalized customer service.
-The ability to orchestrate customer requests with assisted service, as well as with self-service, lies at the core of a quality CEC.
+The ability to orchestrate customer requests with assisted service and self-service lies at the core of a quality CEC.
 Prospective buyers of CRM CEC technology should look to vendors and platforms that focus on the four pillars of great customer service.

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 16 providers that it considers the most significant in the marketplace and provides readers with a graph plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Kustomer and Zoho were added to this year’s report, while bpm’online changed its name to Creatio.

 Salesforce continues to maintain its position at the top of the Leaders quadrant.
 Its global presence, market impact, and vision to transform customer service are unmatched by any other vendor in the market.
 It recently introduced its Service Cloud Voice, which brings integrated voice services through Amazon Connect.
 Pegasystems also continues to hold fast as a Leader; its low-code-supported innovation makes it simple to extend or combine with other solutions.
 Pega continues to focus on automation fulfillment of service requests and improving customer satisfaction and agent experience.